Main contents start here

-(b) In 2020, production and shipments decreased by 17.5 percent and 18.4 percent, respectively, from the previous year, representing their second consecutive year of decrease.
-These decreases (in both production and shipments) were due to a decrease in "passenger cars", "car body and automobile parts", etc.
+(b) In 2021, production and shipments decreased by 0.8 percent and 0.9 percent, respectively, from the previous year, representing their third consecutive year of decrease.
+These decreases (in both production and shipments) were due to a decrease in "passenger cars", "ships and ship engines", etc.

 (B) Production Machinery Industry

-(b) In 2020, production and shipments decreased by 10.3 percent and 9.6 percent, respectively, from the previous year, representing their second consecutive year of decrease.
-These decreases (in both production and shipments) were due to a decrease in "metal forming machinery", "construction and mining machinery", etc.
+(b) In 2021, production and shipments increased by 21.6 percent and 21.0 percent, respectively, from the previous year, representing their first increase in 3 years.
+The increase in production was due to an increase in "semiconductor and flat-panel display", "metal forming machinery", etc. The increase in shipments was due to an increase in "semiconductor and flat-panel display", "construction and mining machinery", etc.

 (C) Electrical Machinery Industry

-(b) In 2020, production and shipments decreased by 7.8 percent and 7.1 percent, respectively, from the previous year, representing their second consecutive year of decrease.
-These decreases (in both production and shipments) were due to a decrease in "switching devices", "electrical rotating machinery", etc.
+(b) In 2021, production and shipments increased by 7.7 percent and 8.4 percent, respectively, from the previous year, representing their first increase in 3 years.
+These increases (in both production and shipments) were due to an increase in "switching devices", "electrical rotating machinery", etc.

 (D) Electronic Parts and Devices Industry

-(b) In 2020, production increased by 1.5 percent and shipments decreased by 0.8 percent from the previous year.
-This marked the first increase in production in 2 years, and the second consecutive year of decrease in shipments.
-The increase in production was due to an increase in "integrated circuits", "electronic parts", etc. The decrease in shipments was due to a decrease in "electronic devices", etc.
+(b) In 2021, production and shipments increased by 14.5 percent and 12.7 percent, respectively, from the previous year.
+This marked the second consecutive year of increased production and the first increase in 3 years in shipments.
+The increase in production was due to an increase in "integrated circuits", "electronic devices", etc. The increase in shipments was due to an increase in "integrated circuits", "electronic parts", etc.

 (E) General-Purpose Machinery Industry

-(b) In 2020, production and shipments decreased by 12.1 percent and 12.2 percent, respectively, from the previous year, representing their second consecutive year of decrease.
-These decreases (in both production and shipments) were due to a decrease in "parts of general-purpose machinery", "pumps and compressors", etc.
+(b) In 2021, production and shipments increased by 12.1 percent and 13.4 percent, respectively, from the previous year, representing their first increase in 3 years.
+These increases (in both production and shipments) were due to an increase in "parts of general-purpose machinery", "pumps and compressors", etc.